flyxyz123/VisualDimension/README.md

 If I remember correctly, the process requires reference objects that have known dimensions.
 I was using a circle and a polygon.
 First, the program [thresholding](https://en.wikipedia.org/wiki/Thresholding_(image_processing)) the picture.
 Then, it finds the contour.
 Finally, it measures the dimensions based on the contour data.

 For example, if we know the dimensions of the reference object and a straight line on the reference object's contour is 1 cm, if a straight line on the target part's contour is 2 times the length of the straight line on my reference object's contour, I can get the target part's straight line is 1x2=2cm.
 The same also applies to a circle's radius, diagonal line, arc, etc.

-I think either main.c or main.c.bak is in the process of rewriting.
-Because it is written years ago, I can't remember which one, main.c.bak is more likely in the rewriting process.
-At that time, I was not using git because I was not fluent and was too afraid to use git.